AIM-Harvard/foundation-cancer-image-biomarker/docs/user-guide/analysis.md

+# Reproducing the analysis

+We provide

 ## Outputs
 The `outputs` folder contains outputs from several pipelines used in our study.
-To download all the outputs, you can run
+This can be downloaded from hugging face

 ```bash
 cd outputs